peterldowns/pgtestdb/README.md

 and run the migrations, its capabilities should match those of your production application.
-For instance, if in production your application connects as a superuser, you will want to pass a custom `Role` whthat includes the `SUPERUSER` capability so that your migrations will run the same in both envproduction and tests.
+For instance, if in production your application connects as a superuser, you will want to pass a custom `Role` whthat includes the `SUPERUSER` capability so that your migrations will run the same in both environments.

 This is a common case for many applications that install or activate extensions like [Postgis](https://postgis.net/), which require activation via a superuser.